Guernésiais: Current status

 There is little broadcasting in the language, with ITV Channel Television more or less ignoring the language, and only the occasional short feature on BBC Radio Guernsey, usually for learners.
+In 2021 BBC Radio Guernsey broadcast a 10 minute news bulletin once a week in Guernésiais.

+In 2022 a documentary on the future of Guernsey French was produced for BBC radio.

 The creation of a Guernsey Language Commission was announced on 7 February 2013 as an initiative by government to preserve the linguistic culture.
 The Commission has operated since Liberation Day, 9 May 2013.